 - The best practices for interviewing, decision-making, negotiations, leadership, and management.

-– Investment frameworks across governance, strategy, process, data analysis, and uncertainty.
+- Investment frameworks across governance, strategy, process, technological innovation, and uncertainty.

 - The wisest and most impactful quotes from guests on the Capital Allocators podcast.